Become A Member

 READY FOR A RAISE?
 THEN STAND UP AND BE COUNTED!

-Our contract expires on June 30, 2013 and negotiations for our new contract will begin this spring.
+Our contract expires on June 30, 2017 and negotiations for our new contract will begin in the spring.
 We’re facing a huge fight because the U of M wants to:

 - Keep our wages low while continuing to give administrators huge salaries.